 The report was filed on April 5, 2023.

 Contact information for CoinDisputeNetwork includes

 Signs of a Recovery Scam

-These scams promise to help victims recover their lost funds, but in reality, they are just trying to scam them out of money.
+These scams promise to help victims recover their lost funds, but they are just trying to scam them out of money.
 Here are some signs of a recovery scam to watch out for:

 - Upfront fees: Recovery scams often require victims to pay upfront fees before any recovery work is done.
 Legitimate recovery services typically only charge a fee once funds have been recovered.